salsita/prism/README.md

 ## Inspiration

 This project was previously called `redux-elm` and you should still be able to see how those ideas evoled over time in git history.
-So significiant amount of inspiration was drawn from [The Elm Architecture](https://guide.elm-lang.org/architecture/)
+So significiant amount of inspiration has been drawn from [The Elm Architecture](https://guide.elm-lang.org/architecture/)

 ## Discussion
 Join the [discussion on gitter](https://gitter.im/salsita/prism)